hejops/ffta-tas/progress.md

 # 9. Magic Wood

-- on turn 1, most important units to sleep are: SUM, BLK, THF (at least 1). the magic users are particularly aggressive with their AI.
+- on turn 1, most important units to sleep are: SUM, BLK, THF (at least 1). the magic users AI is very aggressive.
-- try to make sure TIM can be OHKO'd (i fell short by just 1 HP)
+- try to make sure TIM can be OHKO'd (i redid when fell short by just 1 HP)

+# 10. Emerald Keep

+- can be done extremely quickly if sleep hits all. i don't think Babus ever fights, but Quarter is the fastest spell.

+# 11. Adrammalech

+-